cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

 expected that you identify a suitable analysis task and data set for the project and that you learn how to apply this analysis as well as to motivate it.
 It is part of the learning outcome that you determine this instead of us giving you a topic.
+This topic will be presented by student in class April 1.

 It is desired that the project has a novel feature in it.
 A project that you simply reproduce may not recieve the best grade, but this depends on what the analysis is and how you report it.

+However "major advances" and solving of a full-size problem are not required.
+You can simplify both network and dataset to be able to complete project.
+The project write-up should describe the "full-size" realistic problem with software exemplifying an instructive example.

 One goal of the class is to use open source technology wherever possible.
 As a beneficial side product of this, we are able to